wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   Minimal setup.
 Simply activate the plugin and place the shortcode [cscf-contact-form] on any post or page.

 *   **Safe**.
 All input entered by your user  is stripped back to minimise as far as possible the likelihood of any malicious user attempting to inject a script into your website.
+If the Akismet plugin is activated all form data will be scanned for spam.
 You can turn on reCAPTCHA to avoid your form being abused by bots.

 *   **Ajax enabled**.
 You have the option to turn on AJAX (client-side) validation and submission which gives your users an immediate response when completing the form without having to wait for the page to refresh.